Braves vs. Diamondbacks Player Props Betting Odds

 Olson Stats

-- Matt Olson has collected 92 hits with 18 doubles, two triples, 30 home runs and 54 walks.
-He has driven in 77 runs with one stolen base.
+- Matt Olson has 92 hits with 18 doubles, two triples, 30 home runs, 56 walks and 77 RBI.
+He's also stolen one base.

 Olson Recent Games